Legal development

 • A plan to ban screen scraping – the Assistant Treasurer has tasked Treasury to advise on the way forward for a full and formal ban on screen scraping over the next 12 months, but when the ban will officially come into effect was not announced.

-• Action initiation – the action initiation bill is expected to pass a Senate vote this Thursday 15 August with bi-partisan support.
+• Action initiation – a bill to bring action initiation to the CDR was passed unamended on Thursday 15 August 2024, with bipartisan support.
 This will be critical to assist with some of the specific use cases, but the Government has warned that further work is required to identify which actions have value.
+Read more about the action initiation bill.

 • Unlocking high-value use cases – the Government will focus on unlocking high-value use cases.
 Borrowing decisions, energy switching (as a “fast follow”), and accounting services to small businesses have been flagged as the highest priority, and budget management uses should also be supported.